underspecified/GenMonads/README.md

 ## Todo
 * variable assignment in generator functions
 * optional Haskell nomenclature
-* type annotations of the monads
 * Either[A,B] and other monads
 * Try.or_else(recover)

 ## License
-This project is licensed under theGNU Affero General Public License v3 (AGPLv3).
+This project is licensed under the GNU Affero General Public License v3 (AGPLv3).

 ## References